Jasper Johns with Target with Plaster Casts in his New York studio 1955, photographed by Walter Silver

 These exhibitions follow the International acclaim Jasper Johns received for Jasper Johns Regrets, a 2014 exhibition organized by The Museum of Modern Art, a series of 20 paintings, watercolors, pastels and prints which traveled to the Österreichische Galerie Belvedere; Ann Tempkin, MoMA chief curator of painting and sculpture, stated Jasper Johns Regrets opens a window to Johns’ creative process.

-In 2014 Jasper Johns established an all time auction world record for the Artist when Jasper Johns Flag, fetched $36 million at Sotheby's NY.
+In November 2023 Jasper Johns established an all time auction world record when Jasper Johns Flags, 1986, oil and encaustic was on canvas, achieved $41 million at Sotheby’s NY.
 In 2018, a post-war and contemporary print auction world record was achieved when Jasper Johns Flags I (ULAE 128), "59/65" from the signed and numbered limited edition of 65 with 7 AP's, fetched $1.685 million.

 For seven decades, Jasper Johns has been Internationally recognized for his iconic images of Targets, Maps, Flags, Numbers, Crosshatch and Alphabets, right after The Museum of Modern Art acquired Jasper Johns' breakthrough Flag, 1954-55 in 1958, a masterpiece Jasper Johns created by cutting a bedsheet using oil paint and encaustic, a method involving pigmented melted wax.